julien-jacob/wplingua/readme.txt

 * Simplified Chinese
 * Spanish

-If you need a language, let us know using the [contact form available on our website](https://wplingua.com/contact/), we add languages as we go.
+If you need a language, let us know using the <a href="https://wplingua.com/contact/" target="_blank">contact form available on our website</a>, we add languages as we go.

 = What languages are available in the plugin administration? = At the moment, the plugin is available in English, French, German, Italian, Spanish and Portuguese.
 If you want to help us translate it into more languages, don't hesitate!